1978 Tabriz protests: 18 February

-The protestors unleashed their rage when a young student protester, called Mohammad Tajalli, was killed in Tabriz.
+The protesters unleashed their rage when a young student protester, called Mohammad Tajalli, was killed in Tabriz.
 Ayatollah Mohsen Mojtahed Shabestri, in his memoirs, portrays the 19 February developments that the mosque was closed down by Tabriz police, preventing the 40th-anniversary ceremony from taking place.
 Colonel Haghshenas, the chief of police, was directly there and in charge of the situation.
 Meanwhile, Mohammad Tajalli approached Colonel Haghshenas and asked why the police had closed the mosque.
 Colonel Haqshanas insulted by calling the mosque a "barn" in response.
 "The barn door must be closed," he replied.
 Upon hearing this response, the unarmed young guy rushed Colonel Haghshenas and attempted to fight him, but the colonel killed him with his handgun.
 People carried Mohammad Tajalli's body to the street, where a large demonstration began, with the number of participants growing.
 Because of the increased population, the roads were blocked, and people attacked wine stores and cinemas, as well as setting fire to the Rastakhiz Party headquarters.
 In the battle with Shah's security forces, thirteen more people were killed, and the city was shut down.
 As soon as the news of the rebellion in Tabriz reached Tehran, the chief of police and the governor of Azerbaijan were replaced.